 The government’s drive to make tax digital has been swamped with setbacks in recent years, and it seems there’s more to come.

 Originally intended to be operational from April 2018, the government has announced the scheme will be delayed again by at least two years, with a new projected start date of 2020.
+Click here for the overview and updates of Making Tax Digital.

 Yet despite this hold-up, quarterly digital VAT reporting will be mandatory from as early as 2019…and while change can be daunting, there are several strong reasons why businesses stand to benefit from going digital with their accounts.
 Here’s why;